apache/cocoon/README.txt

 ----------------------------------------------

 0. checkout complete trunk and
-  $ mvn clean install -Dmaven.test.skip=true
+  $ mvn clean install

-  Call this until you get "BUILD SUCCESSFUL" - sometimes donwloads from maven repositories are temporarily unaccessible and cause the build to fail.
+  Call this until you get "BUILD SUCCESSFUL" - sometimes downloads from maven repositories are temporarily unaccessible and cause the build to fail.

 1. go to core/cocoon-webapp
   $ mvn cocoon:deploy
-  $ mvn jetty6:run
+  $ mvn jetty6:run-exploded

 2. point your browser to http://localhost:8888/ or http://localhost:8888/apps/cocoon-deployer-plugin-demo/test